Roof Vent Fan and Air-conditioners

 Fuses – There are several fuses located inside the unit, under the filter.
 You may want to have some spares just in case.

-TIP#238: Remove one Vent – to get better cooling to reach the front of the van.
-Removing two reduces pressure and is less effective on our Turbo-II.
+TIP#238: Remove one front vent – to get cool air to reach the front of the van, remove the front vent on the passenger side.
+Removing both front vents reduces the air pressure and is less effective on the Turbo-II.

 ========================================================

-UPDATE: It appears the new Truma draws more power than the generator can produce.
+UPDATE: It appears the new Truma draws more power than the Coachmen generator can produce.
 Oooops!
+Sounds like it will need a soft start module.
+(See below.)

 ========================================================